maltaisn/recurpickerlib/README.md

 ## Credits
 - Thanks to [David Vavra](https://github.com/davidvavra) and his translators for translating to 10 languages.
+- Thanks to [bezysoftware](https://github.com/bezysoftware) for translating to 5 languages.

 ## Translations
 The library is available in 12 languages.
 If you make a translation please send a pull request!
 There are comments in the default strings.xml to help with specific translation requirements.